alexdremov/igogo/README.md

 At the core of igogo is collaborative execution.
 Jobs need to explicitly allow other jobs to execute through `igogo.yielder()`.
 Mind that regular cells also represent a job.

+Placing `igogo.yielder()` in code that is not executed in igogo job is not a mistake.
+It will return immediately.
+So, you don't need to care about keeping `igogo.yielder()` only in igogo jobs.
+You can place it anywhere

 To start an igogo job, you can use `%%igogo` cell magic or function decorator.

 ```python